firezone/firezone/docs/docs/deploy/clients.md

 nav_order: 5
 parent: Deploy
 description: >
-  Firezone is compatible the official WireGuard clients available for all major platforms.
+  Firezone is compatible with the official WireGuard clients available for all major platforms.
 ---
 ---